NNahkan/Bakery-Website/README.md

    git clone https://github.com/NNahkan/Bakery-Website
    ```

-cd Bakery-Website
+-cd Bakery-Website

-npm install
+-npm install

-npm run dev
+-npm run dev

-Contributing
+### Contributing

 We welcome contributions to enhance the project!
 To get involved:

-Fork the repository.
+-Fork the repository.
-Create a new branch for your feature or bug fix: git checkout -b feature-name.
+-Create a new branch for your feature or bug fix: git checkout -b feature-name.
-Make your changes.
+-Make your changes.
-Commit your changes: git commit -m 'Add new feature'.
+-Commit your changes: git commit -m 'Add new feature'.
-Push the branch to your fork: git push origin feature-name.
+-Push the branch to your fork: git push origin feature-name.
-Open a Pull Request.
+-Open a Pull Request.
-After review, your changes can be merged.
+-After review, your changes can be merged.
-Please review our Contributing Guidelines for more details.
+-Please review our Contributing Guidelines for more details.